 Feeling like you are tackling a task on your own is a horrible feeling, so trying to do the homework together or have them explain it to you is a sure-fire way of increasing their knowledge retention and enabling them to reach their higher potential.

 This is the most contentious of all suggestions and honestly could backfire so you have been warned.
-But I know there were a few times growing up where I imposed a ban on myself from touching my phone, watching TV or playing on the PlayStation until I had completed my homework.
+But I know there were a few times growing up when I imposed a ban on myself from touching my phone, watching TV or playing on the PlayStation until I had completed my homework.
+You can also go down another route and use the Mobicip app to help reduce screen time.

 Offering it as a suggestion is the smoothest way of approaching this.
 The idea here is that by developing more of a separation between 'homework time' and 'social/gaming/entertaining time', then homework will become less stressful or at least seen as more of an event.